soggybag/Front-end-Web-Class-2/README.md

 ```

 Inside the block you will define property and  value pairs that set styles for the  elements that match the selector.
-The following  sets the H1 to red,  36px, and Helevtica.
+The following  sets the H1 to red,  36px, and Helvetica.

 ```
 h1 {